Gold rush in Tokyo: German players over 75 are crowned world champions!

 A call for the future

-The event in Tokyo was not a FIFA event, but a private initiative that has brought young seniors together since 2017 to compete against each other in a sporting competition.
-This approach not only networked people from different countries, but also shows that sport knows no age limits and that such private competitions are thrown into a new light on the veteran sports.
-It is gratifying to see how committed seniors not only follow their passion, but also have the opportunity to close international friendships about sport.
+The Tokyo event was not a FIFA event, but a private initiative that has been bringing together young seniors since 2017 to compete against each other in a sporting competition.
+This approach has not only connected people from different countries, but also shows that sport has no age limits and that such private competitions shed new light on veteran sports.
+It is gratifying to see how committed seniors not only follow their passion, but also have the opportunity to make international friends through sport.

 The achievements of the older generation are a sign that the joy of playing and the desire for success can remain even in old age.
 The success of the German Over-75 national team could provide an inspiring message for many others who are also exploring the world of sport, no matter what age they are.